-1. General
+General

-It is possible to ensure normal operation for both semi-automatic and automatic service when interworking takes place between signalling systems No. 4 and No. 5, in either the "4 to 5" or "5 to 4" direction.
+It is possible to ensure normal operation for both semi-automatic and automatic service when interworking takes place between Signalling Systems No. 4 and No. 5, in either the "4 to 5" of "5 to 4" direction.

 The interworking is possible because: